- Staying at Tuscan farms overlooking stunning countryside

 - Meals: Breakfast

 Today’s route will be a gentle roller coaster through the Chianti region of oak forests and vineyards.
-The day will start with a gentle descent towards Gaiole in Chianti, where you can take a slight detour to visit the town.
+The day will start with a gentle descent past vineyards towards Gaiole in Chianti, where you can take a slight detour to visit the town.
+The birthplace of Chianti Classico, Gaiole is celebrated in its own right.

 Entering Siena from the Porta Romana will lead you straight to the heart of the city, Piazza del Campo, where the famous Palio takes place.
 There will be time to wander through Siena in the late afternoon, with a visit to the Palio Square and the Duomo, before heading out to dinner for a mouthwatering Tuscan meal.